Spoiler alert: it has to do with using the power of desire.

-If you desire to quit your soul-sucking job and move to Panama (even though you have to pay your mortgage and well, it’s 2020 so none of us are going anywhere), acknowledge that.
+If you desire to quit your soul-sucking job and move to Panama (even though you have to pay your mortgage and well, it’s a pandemic so none of us are going anywhere), acknowledge that.

 If you desire to leave your spouse (even though you’ve been together for three decades) or find love (even though everyone tells you it’s too late), acknowledge that.

 Congratulations, you’ve just claimed your desire!
 This brings us to the next and final step:

 5. Embrace the uncertainty of your desire